Houthis to step up Red Sea strikes, use 'submarine weapons', leader says | Law-Order

 Houthis to step up Red Sea strikes, use 'submarine weapons', leader says

-Militant leader al-Houthi said the attacks would mirror escalations of Israel's military operations in the Gaza Strip, and that retaliatory strikes by the U.S.-British coalition have failed to stop its campaign.
-Earlier on Thursday, two missiles set ablaze a ship some 70 nautical miles southeast of Aden, Yemen, the United Kingdom Maritime Trade Operations (UKMTO) agency said.

-Yemen's Iran-aligned Houthis will escalate their attacks on ships in the Red Sea and other waters and have introduced "submarine weapons", in continued solidarity with Palestinians in the Gaza war, the group's leader said on Thursday.
+The statement by a Houthi representative on social media site X came shortly after the group's leader said it was ramping up attacks on ships in the Red Sea and other waters - including with new "submarine weapons" - to mirror Israel's military operations in the Gaza Strip.
 Houthi militants have launched repeated drone and missile strikes in the Red Sea, Bab al-Mandab Strait and Gulf of Aden since November in support of Palestinians, as the Israel-Hamas war continues and the Gaza death toll reaches almost 30,000.

+Yemen's Iran-aligned Houthis claimed responsibility for an attack on a UK-owned cargo ship and a drone assault on an American destroyer on Thursday, and they targeted Israel's port and resort city of Eilat with ballistic missiles and drones.
+The statement by a Houthi representative on social media site X came shortly after the group's leader said it was ramping up attacks on ships in the Red Sea and other waters - including with new "submarine weapons" - to mirror Israel's military operations in the Gaza Strip.

-RISK PRICED IN The months of attacks have disrupted global trade and reset shipping rates at a higher level.
-Shipping and insurance sources on Thursday said there was no change in rates since the issuance of the advisories.
+The months of attacks have upset global trade and reset shipping rates at a higher level.
+Insurance sources on Thursday said there was no change in rates since the issuance of the advisories because marine underwriters had already restricted coverage availability or increased rates.
+"In terms or marine war insurance availability and pricing, we don't see a significant effect from the Houthi group's recent announcement since it echoed similar announcements from last year to target Israel, U.S. and UK-linked vessels," Marcos Alvarez, managing director, global insurance ratings, Morningstar DBRS, told Reuters.

-"The Houthis have already targeted shipping with those links (to Israeli, US and UK commercial interests) and there is an elevated alert with sailing already," one shipping source said.
-Militant leader al-Houthi said the attacks would mirror escalations of Israel's military operations in the Gaza Strip, and that retaliatory strikes by the U.S.-British coalition have failed to stop its campaign.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)